annaselh/yii2adminlte/README.md

 3. Add $this->layout = 'login'; in the top of actionLogin function inside SiteController

 For yii2 advanced
-1. Download and extract files to your yii2 root project, let it merge.
-Move assets and views directory to tier you want adminlte install
+1. Download and extract and copy vendor directory to your yii2 root project, let it merge.
+2. Copy assets and views directory to tier you want to install adminlte
-2. Add this code in array in the backend config file return[
+3. Add this code in array in the tier config file return[
 	    ...........